Mago281/deep-learning-challenge/README.md

 7. Checked the structure of the model.

-8. Compiled and trained the model, refe to the snapshot of the first 5 records appended below:
+8. Compiled and trained the model, refer to the snapshot of the first 5 records appended below:

   	<img src="https://github.com/Mago281/deep-learning-challenge/assets/131424690/341bef03-f534-4069-aea4-9063efa646cb" width="550" height="170">